 Rebuilding.
 That's the word Sims says to keep in mind as you shape your winter hair care routine.
 "Your cuticle gets damaged from chemicals, and wear and tear from daily styling," he explains.
 "This creates pockets and holes in the cuticle that can eventually result in shedding and breakage."

 To stop breakage in its tracks, Sims says that adding a nourishing deep conditioning mask to your routine can drastically strengthen your curls.
 Sims recommends picking up this deep conditioner backed by him and his muse Gabrielle Union, who also frequently changes her styles.
 "This conditioner has Brazilian Bacuri Butter, Olive Oil, and Castor Seed Oil, which instantly replenishes moisture and protects against future breakage," Sims explains.

-Matrix Artistic Director Michelle O'Connor, a fellow curly girl, says that your sweaters and hats can exacerbate frizz and dryness.
+Matrix Artistic Director Michelle O'Connor, a fellow curly girl, agrees, adding that your sweaters and hats can exacerbate frizz and dryness.
 "Bulkier knits can cause more friction on the hair, leading to more brittle ends," she explains.
 "Using a moisturizing treatment once weekly can help prevent that."
-O'Connor recommends slathering on a packet (or two) of this treatment once weekly, in addition to your conditioning routine, to smooth cuticles and add shine.

 Make sure your hair is dry after styling.